With online retail forever hitting new heights, eCommerce businesses are looking for new ways to increase their average eCommerce conversion rate.

 A/B testing – A simple two-horse race.
 You display two versions of your site to a pool of test subjects.
 One version with CRO changes included and one without.
 Then you ask the subjects to explore the page, perform certain tasks and answer questions.
 For example, if you’re thinking of changing the appearance of your checkout button, you simply show them the two options and they tell you what they think.

 This is a lot to take in so if you’re sat there scratching your head trying to see how any of this could work for you, here is an example of how it could:

-Step 1 – You want to improve your conversion rates so you open Google Analytics and review the Behavioural Flow Chart.
+Step 1 – You want to improve your eCommerce conversion rate so you open Google Analytics and review the Behavioural Flow Chart.
 The chart shows you five common landing pages, but one has a higher bounce rate than the other four.

 Step 2 – You want to improve this individual page so that it’s on par with the others, therefore increasing the conversion rate of the whole site.
 To begin with, you embed session recording and heat mapping tools on the page.

 Step 3 – After reviewing the heat maps and the screen recordings, you see that users are normally exiting the site after reading the product description from a dropdown menu – this is backed up by event tracking information from Google Analytics.
 From this, you identify that the product information is an area that needs attention so you analyse it and compare it to your other pages.

 Step 4 – You edit the product information, but you also feel like the page would be better without the drop-down menu and just with the text instead.
 You make these changes but set it up so you have access to both the old and new versions of the page.

 Step 5 – You then conduct some A/B tests to gauge how customers feel about the new layout, but also ask them to suggest any further improvements.